The History of SEEDS

 Meanwhile, the SEEDS plot was transformed into a multi-use garden that includes community gardening plots, an outdoor classroom, a greenhouse, environmental education exhibits and a display of ornamental and edible plants.

 Over the years, SEEDS has grown and developed to meet the changing needs of the community, particularly by adding programs for children and youth.
 In early 2000, SEEDS created a program called DIG (Durham Inner-city Gardeners).
 DIG is a youth-driven entrepreneurial business in which teenagers grow produce, herbs and flowers to sell at the Durham Farmers’ Market.
-In 2003, SEEDS responded to a need identified by the Durham Family Initiative and created the SEEDlings after-school program to serve children in 1st through 5th grades.
+(The DIG program is currently on hold; we plan to relaunch it within the next two years.)
+In 2003, SEEDS responded to a need identified by the Durham Family Initiative and created the SEEDlings After-School program to serve children in 1st through 5th grades.

-Throughout all of the organization’s history, volunteers have fueled SEEDS’ development and expansion.
+Since the beginning, volunteers have fueled SEEDS’ development and expansion.
 Volunteers have helped to build raised beds for community gardeners, add compost bins, tutor children in SEEDlings, and work side-by-side with teenagers harvesting organic produce.